 At the time an application is submitted, the Board will post it on its website for 30 days indicating a deadline for comment on the application from interested parties.
+All such comments will be shared with the applicant organization.

-Comments will be handled as follows.
+Comments will be further handled as follows.

-Type of Comment Procedure Comments bearing on matters of public policy PEQAB Secretariat forwards comment to the Universities Unit (Postsecondary Accountability Branch) Universities Unit considers the comment(s) as part of the standard public policy review conducted for each consent application.
-Comments bearing on the review of the application against the Board's criteria PEQAB Secretariat shares comment(s) with the External Expert Review Panel (EERP) and the applicant for consideration Any response from the applicant is shared with the EERP through the PEQAB Secretariat EERP reviews any such comments as part of the regular review and may address them in the Panel Report.
+Type of Comment • Procedure • Comments bearing on matters of public policy PEQAB Secretariat forwards comment to the Universities Unit (Postsecondary Accountability Branch) The Ministry's Postsecondary Accountability Branch considers the comments as part of its standard public policy review.
+Comments bearing on the review of the application against the Board's crite-ria PEQAB Secretariat shares comments with the External Expert Review Panel (EERP) Any response to the comment from the applicant is shared with the EERP through the PEQAB Secretariat EERP reviews any such comments as part of the regular Review and may address them in the Panel Report.

-Please note that while no information about the review of any public comments will be shared back with the commenting party, the completed Panel Reports and any materials received in relation to an application may be publicly requested under the Government of Ontario's Freedom of Information and Privacy Protection Act.
+Please note that while no information about the above review of any public comments will be shared back with the commenting party, the materials received in relation to an application may be publicly requested under the Government of Ontario's Freedom of Information and Privacy Protection Act.